Tartomas/PyModisAtm/README.md

 # PyModisAtm
-Python Routine to Download Modis Atmospheric Data from [LADSFTP](ftp://ladsftp.nascom.nasa.gov)
+Python Routine to Download Modis Atmospheric Data from [LADSFTP] (ftp://ladsftp.nascom.nasa.gov)

 In order to download data you must be logged in [LADSWEB](https://ladsweb.modaps.eosdis.nasa.gov/profile/login/)